b23prodtm/acake2php/INSTALL.md

 		- TZ: Europe/Paris

 ## Validate the configuration, and eventually test it:
+Requirements: A Docker or any compatible must be installed and running.
-Argument value `--docker` was set, use it only if you are in a local docker configuration.
+Argument value `--docker` set up a local docker test configuration.

 		./configure.sh --docker --mig-database -u -i
                 ./test-cake.sh --docker